It’s easy to understand why so many Australian homes choose to invest in solar energy.

 Put simply, PV panels (short for ‘photovoltaic’) are installed onto your roof or on brackets, where they are exposed to sunlight.

-The panel is then connected to an inverter, which looks a little like an electricity metre box.
+The panel is then connected to an inverter, which looks a little like an electricity meter box.

 When sunlight hits the cells of the PV panels, electrons are loosened and move around.